yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 YugabyteDB Managed sends a notification when memory use in the cluster exceeds the threshold, as follows:

-- Memory use exceeds 75% on average for at least 10 minutes (Warning).
+- Memory use exceeds 75% for 10 minutes (Warning).
-- Memory use exceeds 90% on average for at least 10 minutes (Severe).
+- Memory use exceeds 90% for 10 minutes (Severe).

 If your cluster experiences frequent spikes in memory use, consider optimizing your workload.